scipion-em/scipion-em-localrec/README.rst

 Localrec Scipion plugin
 =======================

-Electron cryomicroscopy can yield near-atomic resolution structures of highly ordered macromolecular complexes.
+Cryogenic electron microscopy (cryoEM) can yield near-atomic resolution structures of highly ordered macromolecular complexes.
 Often however some subunits bind in a flexible manner, have different symmetry from the rest of the complex, or are present in sub-stoichiometric amounts, limiting the attainable resolution.
-We have developed a general method for the localized three-dimensional reconstruction of such subunits (Ilca et al 2015 Nature Commun).
+We have developed a general method for the localized three-dimensional reconstruction of such subunits earlier (Ilca et al 2015 Nature Commun).

 In this project we implement Localized Reconstruction as a plugin (Locarec) for Scipion.